Sankriti09/30-DAYS-SQL-QUESTION-SERIES/DAY 15/README.md

  </details>

 ### 🎯 APPROACH -
-Using cte's to solve a problem(you can use a subquery too)
+Using CTEs to solve a problem(you can use a subquery too)
 1. In the CTE, using DENSE_RANK() on the basis of transaction_date each User ID.
 2. As a result, we'll get a rank of each user id.
 This pattern helps to conclude how the user is purchasing products on different days
 3. To filter the users who purchased the products on different days, using 'WHERE CLAUSE' in which d_rnk=2